Migrate from PHP to Node.js

 - PHP-specific libraries without Node.js equivalents: We identify these during the audit phase and either find npm alternatives or build lightweight custom implementations.

-- Team unfamiliar with Node.js best practices: We deliver well-documented code following Node.js conventions and provide a knowledge transfer session for your development team.
+- Team unfamiliar with Node.js best practices: The platform produces well-documented code following Node.js conventions, with generated handoff docs so your development team can take ownership.

 Estimated Scope